zqiuliu/TFHE-Window/README.md

 # TFHE-Window
-Fast Fully Homomorphic Encryption Library over the Torus on VS2013 in Window
+ Compilation and installation of Fast Fully Homomorphic Encryption Library over the Torus on VS2013 in Window

 ## description
 This is the compilation, installation and debugging process of tfhe on windows vs2013